 \begin{corollary} Suppose, for any ring $R$, we write $\Rep(R)$ for the commutative monoid of isomorphism classes of finitely-generated right $R$-modules, with addition given by direct sum.
-Suppose, $A,B,k$ are as in Cor.~\ref{applications corollary}.
+Suppose $k$ is a field, $A$ is an augmented commutative $k$-algebra, and $B$ is a commutative $k$-algebra equipped with a short $k$-algebra monomorphism $f: A\rightarrow B$.
+Suppose $A,B$ are both finite-dimensional as $k$-vector spaces, and suppose that $f$, when regarded as a map of $A$-modules, is a split monomorphism.
+Finally, suppose the kernel of the ring map $B\rightarrow B\otimes_A k$ is contained in the Jacobson radical of $B$.
 Then the image of the base-change (``tensoring up'') map of monoids $\Rep(A)\rightarrow \Rep(B)$ consists of exactly the isomorphism classes of $B$-modules $M$ such that $M\otimes_A k$ is a free $B\otimes_A k$-module. \end{corollary}

-\begin{corollary} Suppose, $A,B,k$ are as in Cor.~\ref{applications corollary}.
+\begin{corollary} Suppose $k,A,B,f$ are as in Corollary~\ref{applications corollary 2}.
 Write $\StableRep(A)$ (resp. $\StableRep(B)$) for the stable representation monoid of $A$ (resp. $B$), that is, the monoid of stable equivalence classes of finitely generated $A$-modules (resp. finitely generated $B$-modules).
 Suppose every finitely generated projective $B\otimes_A k$-module is free.
 Then the sequence of monoid maps

 is exact. \end{corollary}